- May is Mental Health Awareness Month. This year, it provides the opportunity to celebrate and reinforce decreased stigmatization of mental health.

 - Public education: Mental health professionals and organizations often provide educational resources and public awareness campaigns to help people better understand mental illness and how to seek help.

 If your school, university, interest group, or employer isn’t recognizing Mental Health Awareness Month, they may not be aware that May is the month to do so.
 You can inquire with your HR department, coworkers, or student services center, explain the importance of Mental Health Awareness Month, and suggest that they participate.

 Start working with one of our top-rated providers.
 We have availability now and accept most major insurances.

 Which Organizations Are Participating in Mental Health Awareness Month?

-Use May to Prioritize Your Mental Health, Too
+Here’s How to Use May to Prioritize Your Mental Health

-If any of the above concerns (or other unique situations) are causing you distress, a mental health professional can help.
-This month is about putting our mental wellbeing first—something we should be doing the other 11 months of the year, too.
+After taking time to reflect, if any mental health concerns or conditions are causing you distress, a mental health professional can help.
+This month is about putting our mental well-being first—something we should be doing the other 11 months of the year, too.